so-mops/azcam-90prime/README.md

 ## Purpose

 This repository contains the *azcam-90prime* azcam environment.
-It contains code and data files for the University of Arizona Bok telescope 90prime facility camera system.
+It includes code and data files for the University of Arizona Bok telescope 90prime facility camera system.

 ## Installation